Applied Choreographies: Typing

 \subsection{Runtime Typing}

-To prove that well-typed AC programs never go wrong, we need to pay attention to how their deployments evolve at runtime.
-For example, in Rule $\did{C}{Com}$ the sender needs the necessary information in its state to ``find'' the receiver through correlation.
-This is a remarkable difference wrt previous works on choreographies, where such conditions do not exist and therefore choreographies can always continue execution (see, e.g.,~\cite {QZCY07,choOrchCorrespondence,CHY12,CM13}).
-To address this issue, we extend our typing discipline to check runtime states.
+To prove that well-typed FC programs never go wrong, we need to pay attention to how their deployments evolve at runtime.
+For example, in rule $\did{C}{Send}$, the deployment $\env$ must contain the proper queue where the sender can deliver its message: a remarkable difference wrt previous works on choreographies, where such conditions do not exist and choreographies can always continue execution (see, e.g.,~\cite{QZCY07,choOrchCorrespondence,CHY12,CM13}).

+To guarantee that well-typed FC programs never go wrong, we must guarantee that their companion deployments evolve in a consistent way.
+We address this issue by extending our typing discipline to check runtime states.

-\paragraph{Wrong Deployments.} We need to prevent deployments from ``going wrong'' during execution.
-Intuitively, we say that a deployment is wrong wrt a choreography if any of these conditions holds: \begin{itemize}[topsep=5pt,itemsep=-2pt,partopsep=1ex,parsep=1ex] \item \emph{(uninitialised variables)} processes have undefined variables; \item \emph{(incompatible session descriptors)} processes in a session store different locations or keys for the same session descriptor; \item \emph{(correlation race)} a correlation key is used for more than one queue at a single location; \item \emph{(protocol violations)} a message queue does not contain messages as expected by the protocol of the session it is used for. \end{itemize} Wrong deployments may cause unpredictable executions or undesired behaviours, e.g., deadlocks.
-We illustrate the consequences of having wrong deployments with this simple running choreography: \
+\smallpar{Wrong Deployments.} We want to rule out ``wrong'' deployments.
+Intuitively, we say that a deployment is wrong wrt a choreography if e.g., processes have undefined variables that are used in the choreography or a message queue does not contain messages as expected by the protocol of the session in which it is used.